A3Antistasi/antistasi-1.x/README.md

 *Stef* started supervising since 1.7.17 with great help of *IrLED* who started the github project and coded major core fixes and improvement such as proportional distribution of AI to headlessclients,lightened spawned script etc.

+*Triada* adapted the mission for multi-language translation updating Stringtable.xml and harmonizing hints and task display.
+He translated, with support of Russian community, the mission to Russian.
+Also, *Nemesti* added the Spanish translation.

 Currently: *Stef* is finishing stuff with precious *Sparker'* support getting ready for steam release.

 We're looking for more coders, every contribution is appreciated!